osrf/gazebo_tutorials/ros_control/tutorial.md

 # Next Steps

-Learn about ROS message and service calls that are available for use with Gazebo in the tutorial [ROS Communication with Gazebo](/tutorials/?tut=ros_comm).
+Learn about ROS message and service calls that are available for use with Gazebo-classic in the tutorial [ROS Communication with Gazebo](/tutorials/?tut=ros_comm).